nbrady-techempower/TFB-Documentation/docs/Codebase/Framework-Files.md

 # Setup File

-The setup file is responsible for starting and stopping the test.
+The setup file is responsible for starting the test.
 This script is responsible for (among other things):

 * Modifying the framework's configuration to point to the correct database host
 * Compiling and/or packaging the code (if impossible to do in `install.sh`)
 * Starting the server
-* Stopping the server

-The setup file is a python script that contains a start() and a stop() function.
-The start function should build the source, make any necessary changes to the framework's configuration, and then start the server.
-The stop function should shutdown the server, including all sub-processes as applicable.
+The setup file is a shell script that should build the source, make any necessary changes to the framework's configuration, and then start the server.

-#### Configuring database connectivity in start()
+#### Configuring database connectivity

 By convention, the configuration files used by a framework should specify the database server as `localhost` so that developing tests in a single-machine environment can be